-Note: Council reserves the right to sell the Grader to a person or organisation and to purchase without trade a grader complying with Specification "B".
+A person or organisation may Tender for the purchase of a Grader only complying with Specification "B".

 Council reserves the right to exclude non-complying tenders and to not accept the lowest or any tendered priced.

 Persons or organisations shall be excluded from the tender process if they contact staff or Councillors other than the person nominated.